Stanford Energy is brought to you by the Precourt Institute for Energy

-The Global Climate and Energy Project, a pioneering partnership between academia and industry, supports research on groundbreaking energy technologies that significantly reduce greenhouse-gas emissions while meeting the world’s energy needs.
+The Global Climate & Energy Project, a pioneering partnership between academia and industry, supports research on groundbreaking energy technologies that significantly reduce greenhouse-gas emissions while meeting the world’s energy needs.

 The Program on Energy and Sustainable Development is an international program that draws on economics, political science, law and management to investigate how real energy markets work.
 This means understanding not only what is technologically possible and economically efficient, but also how actual political and regulatory processes lead to outcomes that are more costly and less effective than they could be.

 The Shultz-Stephenson Task Force on Energy Policy at the Hoover Institution addresses U.S. energy policy as it affects, or is affected by, the economy, the environment and national security.

 The mission of SCCS is “Managing carbon emissions research to address critical questions related to capture, flow physics, monitoring, and geochemistry, simulation of the transport and fate of CO2 in geologic media using a multidisciplinary approach.”

 Stanford Environmental and Energy Policy Analysis Center, launched by the Precourt Institute for Energy and the Stanford Institute for Economic Policy Research, analyzes and evaluates policies to address a range of issues, including climate change, air pollution, vulnerability to oil supply disruptions and energy conservation.

 The Stanford Institute for Materials & Energy Sciences (SIMES) researches combinations of complex and novel materials for clean and economical energy.
 SIMES is jointly run by SLAC National Accelerator Laboratory and Stanford.